-During fiscal year 2017, the Company's Board of Directors held eleven regularly scheduled monthly meetings and two special meeting.
-All directors, with the exception of Messrs.
-Scott and Ross, attended at least 75% of the aggregate number of meetings of the Board of Directors and meetings of committees upon which they served.
+During fiscal year 2018, the Company's Board of Directors held ten regularly scheduled monthly meetings.
+All directors attended at least 75% of the aggregate number of meetings of the Board of Directors and meetings of committees upon which they served.